FAQ: Plants & Hardscapes

-Customers often have questions about certain plants in their Scottsdale or Phoenix, Arizona landscaping.
+Customers often have questions about certain things in their Scottsdale or Phoenix, Arizona landscaping.
 To make it easy for you to get this information any time of the day or night, we’ve put the answers on this page for fast and easy access.

 1. Why is my ocotillo dead?